taylorjg/Headache/README.md

 ## Overview

-I called this project "Headache" because reading the post on JavaScript Generators below made my brain hurt!
+I called this project "Headache" because reading the post on JavaScript Generators (see the link below) made my brain hurt!
+In order to try to understand it better, I crufted up something similar in C#.

 Links: